Introduction to Employee Attrition Rate

 Industry Attrition Rates 2024: Insights and Trends

 Now let’s talk about some real numbers and benchmarks.
-Attrition rate can vary significantly across industries.
+Attrition rates can vary significantly across industries.
 So let’s take a look at what we’re witnessing in 2024:

 1. Tech Industry